nadinezab/bank-marketing/README.md

 * **Ressources**

-A collection of helper functions defined in the project and saved in `ressources.py` for future use.
+A collection of [helper functions] (https://github.com/nadinezab/bank-marketing/blob/master/resources.py) defined in the project and saved in `resources.py` for future use.

 * **Blog Post**